Workers Credit Union: Operations

 In 2015, Workers Credit Union purchased property in Littleton, MA on 119 Russell Street to become the new headquarters office building.
-As of 2019 renovation is near completion with plans to be completed in early 2020.
+Construction of the 60,000 sqft location was completed and opened for use in December 2020.
+The new headquarters houses WCU’s corporate offices, a number of departments, conference rooms, training rooms, a café, an outdoor dining patio and a fitness center.

 In addition to neighborhood branch locations, Workers Credit Union also maintains a high school branch office at Montachusett Regional Vocational Technical School.
 All branches have 24-hour Automated Teller Machines (ATM).
 In addition, Workers Credit Union is a member of the SUM (interbank network), Cirrus (interbank network), Money Pass, NYCE and Co-op ATM Networks, giving members’ access to thousands of ATMs without incurring an ATM surcharge.

 Community involvement

 2020 was a record year in charitable giving, with Workers Credit Union contributing $400,000 in local donations and sponsorships.

 In 2019 Workers Credit Union contributed $375,000 in local donations and sponsorships.
 Employees volunteered over 1,900 hours of their own time to community projects.
 Workers Credit Union’s Greater Gardner Relay for Life team raised over $42,000.

+In 2023, Workers Credit Union announced a new augmented reality game available at Polar Park in Worcester, called Workers Reality.
+By downloading an app, visitors to the park can interact with holographic imagery, play games and earn WooSox related prizes.